 The Department of State conducts random audits of licensees to verify compliance with the education requirements.
 The course certificates received upon completion of a course should be maintained by the licensee in the event the individual is audited.
 Failure to prove completion of the requisite education could result in a fine, suspension, or revocation of a license.
 To ensure compliance, it is important that licensees understand the required number of hours of education and the time frame within which it must be completed.

 All licensees are required to successfully complete 22.5 hours of approved continuing education, including at least 3 hours of instruction pertaining to fair housing and/or discrimination in the sale or rental of real property or an interest of real property, within the two-year period immediately preceding a renewal.

-The New York Department of State (518-474-4429) is now requiring that all licensees take 1 hour of Agency in their 22.5 hr.
-CE each renewal period.
-This will take effect January 01, 2017.
-Anyone renewing their license after January 1, 2017 will need to have taken both the 3 hr.
+The New York Department of State (518-474-4429) also requires that all licensees take 1 hour of Agency in their 22.5 hr.
+CE each renewal period, effective January 01, 2017.
+Anyone renewing their license needs to have taken both the 3 hr.
 Fair Housing requirement AND the 1 hr.
 Agency requirement.
 Licensees renewing for the first time must complete 2 hours of Agency in their 22.5 hr.
 CE .

 Below is a list of all of our classes that currently fulfill the 1 hr agency requirement.